g7xu/CellMaker_DataParser/README.md

 PS.
 I convert missing value to ['NA'] is for the purpose of finding mismatch value

-### element mismatch among the list-like str value columns
+### Element mismatch among the list-like str value columns
 some of the CellMarker records contain mismatch values in its list-like strs.
 Mismatch values means in a single record, the number of elements in the columns [`geneSymbol`, `geneID`, `proteinName`, `proteinID`] is not the same.
 For example, in a single record, if there are 5 elements in the `geneSymbol` and 4 elements in `geneID`, this record will be recognized as a record with mismatch values.
 So far, we have identified two kinds of mismatch:
 1. Additional NA at the end
 ![Mismatch example #1](img/Mismatch_example1.png)